Yale-Medicaid/Documentation/docs/onboarding/new_member_tips.md

 > - **Issue #2:** Formatting in the raw MCO data extract ("file_path.csv") has paid dates with an undefined encoding, which keeps me from running a trend analysis.
 See a data example below.
 > (Table)

+## Seeking Additional Advice

+Current lab members are here to help.
+If you have further questions about how the lab operates, don't hesitate to ask.